J E S S I C A W A N G | C e l l i s t

-Cellist Jessica Wang is a New York City-based performer and educator who enjoys playing music of all genres, from musical theatre to classical to pop/rock and beyond.
-With various ensembles, she has performed at many distinguished venues including Carnegie Hall, Alice Tully Hall, Avery Fisher Hall, Merkin Concert Hall, NJPAC, the Santa Barbara Bowl, the Naumburg Bandshell, the Prospect Park Bandshell, the Public Theater, Joe's Pub, Feinstein's/54 Below, NBC Studios and Broadway.
+Jessica Wang is a New York City-based cellist who enjoys playing music of all genres, from musical theater to classical to pop/rock and beyond.
+With various ensembles and artists, she has performed at many distinguished venues including Carnegie Hall, Alice Tully Hall, Avery Fisher Hall, Merkin Concert Hall, NJPAC, the Santa Barbara Bowl, the Naumburg Bandshell, the Prospect Park Bandshell, the Public Theater, Town Hall, the Beacon Theatre, NBC Studios and Broadway.

-Other musical theatre credits include performances at the Signature Theatre and the American Theatre of Actors.
-Jessica has appeared in several episodes of the award-winning Amazon series Mozart in the Jungle, as well as on Saturday Night Live with musical guest, Shawn Mendes.
+In the television world, Jessica has appeared in several episodes of the award-winning Amazon series Mozart in the Jungle, as well as on Saturday Night Live with musical guest, Shawn Mendes.
 The live performance can be viewed here.
 She has also had the opportunity to perform with the legendary Smokey Robinson at the Beacon Theatre.

 As a soloist, Jessica has performed the Lalo Cello Concerto with the High Mountain Symphony and Popper's Hungarian Rhapsody with the New Jersey Youth Orchestra.
 She has also been featured on National Public Radio’s From the Top as both a soloist as well as in collaboration with world-renowned violinist Nadja Salerno-Sonnenberg.
 During past summers, Jessica has been a fellow at the Tanglewood Music Center, the Aspen Music Festival, the Music Academy of the West, the Bowdoin International Music Festival and the Mozarteum International Summer Academy in Salzburg, Austria.

-In addition to performing, Jessica enjoys teaching students of all ages and levels.
-As someone who grew up surrounded by music, she strongly believes in the positive and lasting effects of music during a child's growth and development, and well into adulthood.
+As a cello teacher, Jessica enjoys teaching students of all ages and levels.
+She strongly believes in the positive and lasting effects of music during a child's growth and development, and well into adulthood.
 Jessica has taught both private lessons and group classes with the 92Y School of Music, the Music Institute of Long Island, the Youth Orchestra of St. Luke's, the Harmony Program, the Harvard-Radcliffe Musical Outreach to Neighborhood Youth (HARMONY) Program in Boston and the New Jersey Youth Symphony.
 She received her Suzuki Teacher Training with master teacher Pamela Devenport at the School for Strings in New York City.
 Jessica currently provides private lessons in the New York Metropolitan area.
 Please visit her Contact page to inquire about lessons.